Skip to main content

 • Use ARIA to give context to the user.
 Use aria-label="Breadcrumbs" on the main element and aria-current="page" on the current page.

 • Use a blank alt attribute for the separators between breadcrumb links.
-The separators should not be readable by screen readers because they are decorative.
+Separators are decorative so make sure screen readers can't read them.
 Decorative images can cause cognitive clutter.

 • Make sure all users can perceive the breadcrumbs.
 Use a background color with a contrast ratio of at least 4.5:1.

-• Start the breadcrumb with the word Home.
-Don’t use a house icon for the Home breadcrumb link.
+• Start the breadcrumb with the word Home or top-level category pages.
+Don’t use a house icon alone for the Home breadcrumb link.

 • Always place breadcrumbs before the <main> landmark.
 A skip link component will take users to the main content.
 Users will skip all other navigational elements, including breadcrumbs.